vanvalenlab/kiosk-console/README.md

 This DeepCell distribution is designed to easily spin up an end-to-end DeepCell environment on Kubernetes.
 The repository contains shell scripts and configuration files that follow the infrastructure-as-code model to easily manage and scale a deep learning solution for biological image analysis.

-Once running, the Kiosk iniates a web portal that has access to cluster of computers in the cloud.
-This distribution is managed automatically by Kubernetes, deployment software also launched by the Kiosk at run-time.
+Once running, the Kiosk iniates a web portal that has access to a cluster of computers in the cloud.
+This distribution is managed automatically by Kubernetes (deployment software also launched by the Kiosk at run-time).
 The web portal allows multiple users to upload mulitple images (in the form of zip files) and download the resulting segmentation and classification of these images automatically.

 ## Before starting the Kiosk